JustSift/ReSift/docs/main-concepts/sharing-state-between-fetches.md

 ---

-See the ReSift Notes example app from the [Quick glance](../introduction/quick-glance.md#demo-app) for a complete example of this concept.
+See the ReSift Notes example app from the [Demo app](../introduction/demo-app.md) for a complete example of this concept.

 The `makeGetNoteItem` fetch and the `getNoteList` fetch both implement ReSift object syntax shares.
 Notice how when a note item is updated, the note list updates as well.